Prequel to Perfect Blue - Kiki's Delivery Service Fan Reaction, Satoshi Kon

 Episode Cover

-- Patron Shoutouts - The Godfather Fan Reaction - Learning with TFIL: Novel vs. Novella - I Am Legend Preview
+- Patron Shoutouts - *Radio Free Albemuth* Fan Reaction - Learning with TFIL: **What is a 'cult classic?'** - **The Princess Bride** Preview

 Listen